nulladdr/react-fatless-form/README.md

 - **Radio Buttons**: Renders a group of mutually exclusive options.
 - **Select Dropdown**: A dropdown menu with options for single or multiple selection.
 - **Date Picker**: Renders a date input with optional minimum and maximum date constraints.
+- **Time Picker**: Renders a time input with optional minimum and maximum time constraints.
 - **File Input**: For uploading files, with support for specifying file types and allowing multiple file uploads.

 ##### Common Props